Portonaccio: The site

-The sanctuary to Minerva
+Sanctuary of Minerva

 The Portonaccio Sanctuary of Minerva was the first Tuscan–type, i.e., Etruscan, temple erected in Etruria (about 510 BCE).
 The reconstruction proposed for it in 1993 by Giovanni Colonna together with Germano Foglia, presents a square 60 ft construction on a low podium (about 1.8 metres, considering the 29 cm foundation) and divided into a pronaos with two columns making up the facade between entrances, 24 ft deep and a group in the back made up of three 30 ft deep adjacent cells.
 The 21 ft columns were made of stuccoed tuff as were the walls, which inside the pronaos were decorated with various paintings on clay panels.
 The roof was in wood covered with polychrome terracotta.
 The terracotta was placed through a refined system of syllabic abbreviations and they were integrated with bronze inserts and a generous profusion of plastic inserts, mostly modelled by hand, among which a splendid series of grand antefixes (joint coverings) with the heads of Gorgons, maenads and satyrs.